Blonded Radio: Original run (2017)

-The first episode, Episode 001, aired on February 24, 2017.
-It showcased the collaborative song "Slide" by record producer Calvin Harris featuring Ocean and rappers Quavo and Offset from the American hip hop group Migos.
+Episode 001, aired on February 24, 2017.
+The episode showcased the collaborative song "Slide" by record producer Calvin Harris featuring Ocean and rappers Quavo and Offset from the American hip hop group Migos.
 The episode also included an interview with Jay-Z talking about the current state of radio and the music industry.
 Episode 002 aired on March 10, 2017, with the single "Chanel", a song about Ocean's bisexuality.
 The episode ended with repeats of "Chanel", sometimes featuring a verse from rapper ASAP Rocky.

 Episode 003 aired on April 8, 2017.
 The episode ended by playing a new single titled "Biking", featuring rappers Jay-Z and fellow Odd Future member Tyler, the Creator who have both previously collaborated with Ocean.
 He previously streamed a trailer for the song on his website, featuring a different instrumental.

-On April 23, 2017, Episode 004 aired and featured "Lens", which included an alternative version featuring rapper Travis Scott.
+Episode 004 aired on April 23, 2017.
+The episode featured "Lens", which included an alternative version featuring rapper Travis Scott.
 The next morning, Episode 005 aired with a Young Thug remix of the song "Slide On Me" from Ocean's 2016 video album Endless.

-On May 15, 2017, Episode 006 aired with the first single from ASAP Mob's then-upcoming album Cozy Tapes Vol. 2: Too Cozy.
+Episode 006 aired on May 15, 2017.
+The episode aired with the first single from ASAP Mob's then-upcoming album Cozy Tapes Vol. 2: Too Cozy.
 RAF features vocals from ASAP Rocky, Quavo, Lil Uzi Vert, two different rap verses from Ocean, and additional vocals from Playboi Carti.
 A solo version of "Biking" with no featured artists and a new third verse was also aired.
 After a summer hiatus due to Ocean performing at music festivals, Episode 007 aired on August 27, 2017, with the single "Provider".